MatteoTomasetto/RealEstate/README.md

 # Real Estate

-These are the steps done in this project:
+Data analysis to predict the prices of the houses sold on different websites in Italy

-- Web scraping to download and collect data available online about Houses sold in Italy (Python, HTML).
+- Web scraping to download and collect data available online about Houses sold in Italy (Python, HTML)
-- Data cleaning to mantain a neat database of houses (SQL).
+- Data cleaning to mantain a neat database of houses (SQL)
-- Advanced statistical and machine learning methods to predict the prices (R, Python).
+- Advanced statistical and machine learning methods to predict the prices (R, Python)
-- Development of a model of prevision of prices in different areas with an average error of 150 e/m2.
+- Development of a model of prevision of prices in different areas with an average error of 150 €/m^2

-Only the ones related to Python code, in particular to the Web scraping part, are presented in Github.
+Only the ones related to Python code, in particular to the Web scraping part, are presented in Github

 # Code